 Scientists reveal secret of girl with ‘all seeing eye’

-Scientists have discovered how a 10-year-old girl born with half a brain is able to see normally through one eye.
-The youngster, from Germany, has both fields of vision in one eye and is the only known case of its kind in the world.
+Scientists have discovered how a girl with half a brain is able to see normally through one eye with both fields of vision.

 University of Glasgow researchers used Functional Magnetic Resonance Imaging (fMRI) to reveal how the girl’s brain had rewired itself in order to process information from the right and left visual fields in spite of her not having a whole brain.
 The right hemisphere in the girl’s brain failed to develop in the womb.